kariachintan/Exercise/README.md

 # Exercise class

-Cars.pdf - Is a high level databae design
+Cars.pdf - Is a high level database design

+Cars.jpq - Contains datatype for all columns

+PhoneNumber.php - PhoneNumber Class

-Exercise.php - Contains the Exercise class
+PhoneNumberTest.php -  A suite of tests for the PhoneNumber class

+QueryString.php - QueryString class

-ExcerciseTest.php - A suite of tests for the Exercise class
+QueryStringTest.php -  A suite of tests for the QueryString class

-Exercise.php